- Use Crosswalks and be sure to look both ways before you cross the street.

 Rule 1: Be Predictable -- Ride so drivers can see you and predict your movements.

-6. Ride in middle of lane in slow traffic.
+- Ride in the middle of the lane in slow traffic.
 Get in the middle of the lane at busy intersections and whenever you are moving at the same speed as traffic.
-(Remember, your bike IS a vehicle when on the road and you ARE allowed to operate it in the middle of the traffic lane, not just at the right edge, when traffic is slow.
+(Remember, your bike IS a vehicle when on the road and you ARE allowed to operate it in the middle of the traffic lane, not just at the right edge when traffic is slow.
 You're also responsible for signaling and stopping at stop signs and traffic lights like other vehicles.)

-10. Go slow on shared paths.
+- Go slow on shared paths.
 Yield to pedestrians.
-Give pedestrians audible warning when you pass.
+Give pedestrians an audible warning when you pass.
 Do not ride on sidewalks where prohibited.

-11. When biking with others, ride in line when other traffic is present.
+- When biking with others, ride inline when other traffic is present.

 Rule 2: Be Alert -- Ride defensively and expect the unexpected.